paxdotdev/pax/lab-journal-zb.md

 might be able to embed "metadata" in the ID and parse it later, but that's kludgy

-Could also add a Vec<usize> to ArgsClick, which can keep indecies (only; not data, which would really be nice to have)
+Could also add a Vec<usize> to ArgsClick, which can keep indices (only; not data, which would really be nice to have)

 #### embed args, codegen with compiler